-The euro area sovereign crisis brought back the debate on establishing additional fiscal instruments for the euro area.
-A centralized European unemployment benefits scheme has been one of the solutions proposed to strengthen the fiscal automatic stabilizers of the European Monetary Union.
-Existing plans to set up a euro area unemployment reinsurance mechanism aim at exploiting the observed asymmetries in the cyclical fluctuations of unemployment rates within the euro area member countries.
-However, most studies do not include explicit derivation of the preferences or incentives of participants and are based on rules of thumb and ad hoc exogenous thresholds defining the terms of the cross-country insurance mechanism.
-A major shortcoming of these approaches is that they do not articulate whether member states would have an incentive to join and remain in such scheme over a long horizon.
+The euro area sovereign debt crisis has brought back the debate on establishing additional fiscal instruments for the euro area.
+A centralized European unemployment benefits scheme has been one of the solutions proposed to strengthen the automatic fiscal stabilizers of the European Monetary Union.
+Existing proposals to set up a euro area unemployment reinsurance mechanism aim at exploiting the observed asymmetries in the cyclical fluctuations of unemployment rates of euro area member countries.
+However, most studies do not provide explicit derivation of the preferences or optimal choices of participants and are based on ad hoc exogenous thresholds defining the terms of the cross-country insurance mechanism.
+A major shortcoming of these approaches is that they do not articulate whether member states would have an incentive to join, remain and continue contributing to such reinsurance scheme over a long horizon.

-Borrowing from previous work on mechanism design, digital safety nets and dynamic financial constraints by Karaivanov and Townsend (2014) and Karaivanov et al. (2023), we design an incentive-compatible reinsurance scheme for euro area member states' unemployment risk (EA-URS).
-Our simulations using data for 17 euro area countries for the period 2000-2019 show that a euro area wide platform could have provided nearly perfect risk-sharing of unemployment risk if allowed to borrow up to 2% of the euro area GDP.
-We also show that in normal times, (the years before 2008 and after 2017), there is an approximate balance in the number of countries which pay in a contribution (those where the unemployment rate is below the country median) and the countries which receive an indemnity (where the unemployment rate is above the country median), implying that unemployment shocks in the euro area are sufficiently uncorrelated.
-Conversely, in a period of synchronised downturns such as between 2009 and 2016, most countries would optimally draw from the scheme.
+Building upon our previous work on mechanism design, digital safety nets, and dynamic financial constraints in Karaivanov and Townsend (2014) and Karaivanov et al. (2023), we propose a design for an incentive-compatible reinsurance scheme for euro area member states' unemployment risk (EA-URS).
+Our simulations, using data from 17 euro area countries in the period 2000-2019, show that a euro area wide platform could have provided nearly perfect risk-sharing of unemployment risk if allowed to borrow up to 2% of the euro area GDP.
+We further show that in 'normal times' (the years before 2008 and after 2017) there is an approximate balance in the number of countries which pay in a contribution (those where the unemployment rate is below the country median) and the countries which receive an indemnity (where the unemployment rate is above the country median), implying that unemployment shocks in the euro area are sufficiently uncorrelated.
+Conversely, in a period of synchronised economic downturns and higher unemployment, such as between 2009 and 2016, most countries would optimally draw from the scheme.